 The consideration of principal adverse impacts in the investment process is supported by the availability of data on adverse impacts attributed to existing and planned investments.
 To determine the principal adverse impacts of its investments in listed corporate issuers as well as in sovereigns and supranationals, DWS uses data from external commercial ESG data providers as well as DWS proprietary research.
 Limitations regarding the availability and quality of data as provided by each of the external vendors are aimed to be mitigated by DWS' utilisation of multiple vendors.
-For real estate assets, data sources depend on the individual principal adverse impacts indicator and include energy performance certificates, utility bills and information provided by third-party property managers.
-In those parts of the Illiquid Business and the Sustainable Investments Business which are investing in companies or projects, DWS obtains data on principal adverse impacts by actively reaching out to its investees.
+In those parts of the Illiquid Business which are investing in companies or projects, DWS obtains data on principal adverse impacts by actively reaching out to its investees.
 Despite best efforts being undertaken to maximize the coverage of the data disclosed in this principal adverse impact statement, limitations regarding data availability remain.
 DWS aims at further improving data availability, e.g., by actively engaging with its investees.